FirelyTeam/firely-docs/vonk/plugins/plugins_config.rst

     ]
   },
   "SupportedInteractions": {
-    "InstanceLevelInteractions": "read, vread, update, delete, history, conditional_delete, conditional_update, $validate, $validate-code, $expand, $compose, $meta, $meta-add", "TypeLevelInteractions": "create, search, history, conditional_create, compartment_type_search, $validate, $snapshot, $validate-code, $expand, $lookup, $compose", "WholeSystemInteractions": "capabilities, batch, transaction, history, search, compartment_system_search, $validate" }
+    "InstanceLevelInteractions": "read, vread, update, delete, history, conditional_delete, conditional_update, $validate, $validate-code, $expand, $compose, $meta, $meta-add, $document", "TypeLevelInteractions": "create, search, history, conditional_create, compartment_type_search, $validate, $snapshot, $validate-code, $expand, $lookup, $compose, $document", "WholeSystemInteractions": "capabilities, batch, transaction, history, search, compartment_system_search, $validate, $convert"
+  },

 PluginDirectory:
    You can put plugins of your own (or third party) into this directory for Vonk to pick them up, without polluting the Vonk binaries directory itself.
+For a list of available plugins in Vonk, see :ref:`available_plugins`.
 The directory in the default setting of ``./plugins`` is not created upon install, you may do this yourself if you want to add a plugin.
 PluginDirectory.Branches:
    A web application can branch into different paths, and Vonk has two by default: